 Emergency bunker facilities you should consider

-Designing a bunker takes a lot of time and a lot of work, and you must address all the issues related to the scenario you are concerned about.
+Designing a bunker takes a lot of time and a lot of work.
+You must address all the issues related to the scenario you are concerned about.
 I will give you just a small example regarding the doors of your emergency bunker.
 As you can imagine having sturdy doors is an absolute necessity regardless the scenario you are prepping for, but blast doors are a must for nuclear hazard.
 Following the same logic, blast doors are overkill if your main concern is civil unrest.
 The same goes for the air filtration system, and the one you put in place for a toxic environment is different from that for less-critical threats.
 Remember that all the “extra” options you chose will be reflected on the budget.
 Think twice and chose once if you don’t want to spend all your savings.
-At a minimum, your emergency bunker should have the following areas:

 - A defensible entrance that is secure and unobtrusive

 - Sleeping quarters that provide separation for adults and children.
 Many people make the mistake of having common sleeping quarters and that’s a major concern down the long road.
 You will need your privacy at some point and you can’t send the kids outside to play.

 - A common living quarter, an area where people can gather for relaxation, where people can have meetings or do their main chores.
 This is the room that strengthens the social bonding.

 - Every emergency bunker should have a kitchen for food preparation and cooking.
 This can be quite expensive based on the ventilation system you choose.

 - An exercise area.
 Although this is not a must, more and more builders recommended this facility because it is important for people to stay fit.
 It is a significant aid for their physical well-being and for their morale.

 - An eating area.
 Depending on the budget you have, having a separate area from the kitchen, where people can eat is indicated.
 However, you can always improvise something in the common living quarter.